Confectionery: Cultural roles

-Both bakers' and sugar confections are used to offer hospitality to guests.
+Both baker's and sugar confections are used to offer hospitality to guests.

-Confections are used to mark celebrations or events, such as a wedding cake, birthday cake or Halloween.
+Confections are used to mark celebrations or events, such as Christmas, Easter, a wedding cake, birthday cake, or Halloween.

 The chocolate company Cadbury (under the guidance of Richard Cadbury) was the first to commercialize the connection between romance and confectionery, producing a heart-shaped box of chocolates for Valentine's Day in 1868.

 Tourists commonly eat confections as part of their travels.
 The indulgence in rich, sugary foods is seen as a special treat, and choosing local specialties is popular.
 For example, visitors to Vienna eat Sachertorte and visitors to seaside resorts in the UK eat Blackpool rock candy.
 Transportable confections like fudges and tablet may be purchased as souvenirs.

 Nutrition

 Generally, confections are low in micronutrients and protein but high in calories.
 They may be fat-free foods, although some confections, especially fried doughs and chocolate, are high-fat foods.
-Many confections are considered empty calories and ultra-processed food.
+Many confections are considered empty calories and ultra-processed foods.
 Specially formulated chocolate has been manufactured in the past for military use as a high-density food energy source.

 Many sugar confections, especially caramel-coated popcorn and the different kinds of sugar candy, are defined in US law as foods of minimal nutritional value.